crccheck/django-object-actions/README.md

 #### Global default (recommended)

-You can configure the default HTTP method for all actions globally using `DJANGO_OBJECT_ACTIONS_DEFAULT_HTTP_METHOD` in your Django settings:
+To control default HTTP method for all actions globally, use `DJANGO_OBJECT_ACTIONS_DEFAULT_HTTP_METHOD` in your Django settings:

 ```python